Hadronyche modesta

 Hadronyche modesta, the Victorian funnel-web spider, is a species of spider found in Victoria, Australia.

 Taxonomy

 A member of the genus Hadronyche, the Victorian funnel-web spider was first described in 1891 by Simon in the genus Atrax, having been collected from the vicinity of Melbourne.
 The type specimen is located in Paris.

 Description

-A small species compared with other Australian funnel-web spiders, the Victorian funnel-web spider has a similar coloration to most other Australian funnel-web spiders, namely a shiny black carapace and black to dark brown legs and chelicerae, with a matt abdomen with a maroon tinge.
+A small species compared with other Australian funnel-web spiders, the Victorian funnel-web spider has a similar colouration to most other Australian funnel-web spiders, namely a shiny black carapace and black to dark brown legs and chelicerae, with a matte abdomen with a maroon tinge.

 Distribution and habitat

 The Victorian funnel-web spider is found in southeastern Australia from the vicinity of Melbourne east through the Dandenong Ranges and East Gippsland.

-Bites
+Venom

 Although this species is related to the Sydney funnel-web spider, it has not been implicated in any fatalities or serious envenomations.
 It is only known to cause general symptoms, such as headaches and nausea.